Trench94/Puppr/README.md

 Give your users or admins access to features within your software / service and prevent them from accessing functionality unless permitted.

 <hr>

+## Package is in development (watch / star until a version 1.0 release)

 </div>